 Beauty and the Universe Meet in Circe Irasema’s Unique Wooden Art Sculptures

 “For me, painting is a question of time,” says Circe Irasema, a contemporary artist based in Mexico City.
-She explores how traditional Western art has been shaped by the male gaze, and how that influence affects not just the subject, but also the materials and techniques used.
-Preserving artwork in this tradition, she believes, also means preserving the ideas and power structures behind it.
+Her work digs into how Western art has been shaped by the male gaze, and how that lens affects not just the subject but also the very materials and techniques passed down through history.
+To her, keeping that tradition alive often means keeping old power structures alive too.

 Advertisement – Continue Reading Below